Thoughtful Living: how to improve the energy efficiency of your historic home

 Solar power and microgeneration

 The technology in this area is moving forward rapidly, “but the environmental cost of production and the expected lifespan need to be factored in” to decision-making, says Matthew.
 Solar panels – like those at Alderton Cottage, which we sold in 2022 – work best on a south-facing roof, “but it may be more sympathetic to locate them in the garden.”
 He warns that “listed building consent will be needed for panels on a listed building – though some councils are considering a ‘class consent’ to approve them automatically under certain circumstances.”
 Watch this space.
-And, in the meantime, think about the potential payback to your pocket; 7.14KWp of panels installed at this Regency house in Wandsworth, currently for sale, halve energy bills over the course of a year.
+And, in the meantime, think about the potential payback; 7.14KWp of panels installed at this Regency house in Wandsworth, currently for sale, halve energy bills over the course of a year.

-Air-source heat pumps are quick becoming the ecological and economical standard, Richard tells us, but ground- and water-source heat pumps can be more robust in cold weather.
+Air-source heat pumps are fast becoming the ecological and economical standard, Richard tells us, but ground- and water-source heat pumps can be more robust in cold weather.
 “They feature more and more in our projects and are perfectly suited to historic buildings,” such as Sutton Hall, an ecologically updated Georgian country house near the north Norfolk coast that we sold last year.

 Draught-proofing